 Our nation’s Constitution is founded on the principle of the rights of states to make law about crimes and punishment, and criminal justice systems at the state and federal level allow for natural life sentences for those convicted of certain murders.
 All sentencing laws are created through an extensive legal and democratic process.
 All offenders of all ages enjoy significant protections throughout the legal process.

 Universally the nations of the world recognize “middle ground” in the age of offenders.
-For example, when teen offenders are tried, either as an adult or a juvenile, it will depend on the seriousness of the crime and the culpability demonstrated by the offender.
+For example, whether teen offenders are tried as adults or juveniles will depend on the seriousness of their crimes and the culpability they demonstrated.

 The United States is the nation that invented the separate system of justice for juvenile offenders.
 We taught the world how to treat juveniles differently and to give them more opportunities to make up for their mistakes, to grow and learn.
-In some very rare cases when the offender shows clear personal culpability and commits a heinous crime with certain aggravating factors our legal system provides for adult time for adult crimes.
+In some very rare cases when the offender shows clear personal culpability and commits a heinous crime with certain aggravating factors our legal system allows them to receive adult punishments.